 If you're a first-time buyer or it's been a while since you first bought a home, some of the language used throughout the home-buying process can be a little confusing.
 We're here to help you understand house buying, financial and legal jargon - which will prove invaluable during your home-buying journey.

-Stamp duty – When you purchase a property, you have to pay tax to the Government at the point of completion.
+When you purchase a property, you have to pay tax to the Government at the point of completion.
 The fee varies as it's based on a percentage of the purchase value of the property.
 Known as Land and Buildings Transition Tax (LBTT) in Scotland and Land Transaction Tax (LTT) in Wales.

 House buying jargon